Svetlana2015/tcga-ssl/README.md

 ### 4) Run pipeline

-All the scripts used for pretraining and finetuning with the differents methods are available on the scripts folder.
+All scripts used for preprocessing, pretraining, fine-tuning, and evaluation are available in the scripts/ directory.

 Preprocessing
 Example command